 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 Whether you’re an investor looking for a speedy sale so you can move on to your next deal or a homeowner trying to unload a property quickly to avoid financial strain, you’re in search of real estate cash buyers to purchase your house without a lengthy or uncertain process.

-According to the loan software firm ICE Mortgage Technology, it took 54 days on average to close a home purchase loan in December 2021.
-If you are relocating for a new job or want to move on with your life after a divorce, nearly two months to sell your home seems like an eternity.
+With the slower real estate market of 2023 (at least compared to the previous few years), the average days on market between listing and accepting an offer has certainly risen.
+Plus, according to the loan software firm ICE Mortgage Technology, it took 44 days on average to close a home purchase loan in August.
+If you are selling a house for a job relocation or want to move on with your life after a divorce, how long it takes to sell a house can certainly feel like an eternity.

-Dan Colofranson, a top real estate agent who sells properties 47% faster than the average agent in Cape Coral, Florida, says cash buyers can eliminate uncertainty, whereas mortgage-backed home purchases can come with delays or even deal breakers, such as low appraisals.
-“In a rising market the way we are today and how quickly homes are going up in value, when you get into some bidding wars you don’t have to worry will the house be appraised or not because it’s not based on a mortgage,” Colofranson explains.
+Dan Colofranson, a top real estate agent in Cape Coral, Florida, says cash buyers can eliminate uncertainty, whereas mortgage-backed home purchases can come with delays or even deal breakers, such as a home appraisal coming in low.

 Benefits of real estate cash buyers

 - Reduce the time it takes to close your sale.
 Turnaround time for a cash sale typically takes as little as two weeks because you bypass the most time-consuming steps of a buyer getting a mortgage and appraisal.

 - Take away risks of your sale falling through.
 According to the National Association of Realtors®, 6% of recent real estate contracts were ended.
 Inspection, appraisal, and financing issues are all common reasons deals fall through, which are less likely with cash buyers pursuing an as-is home sale.